 Generally, Indian students studying in the UAE can sponsor their spouse, but the eligibility varies based on a few factors:

-2. Income Requirement: While some universities may allow students to sponsor dependents regardless of income, others may have a financial requirement.
+- Income Requirement: You must meet the UAE minimum income requirement or demonstrate sufficient funds to support both yourself and your spouse, regardless of your university’s policy.
 This ensures you have enough means to support both yourself and your spouse while living in the UAE.

 Keep in mind that rules may vary depending on the emirate and your university’s internal policies.
+University policies may provide guidance but do not override UAE immigration rules.
 For instance, universities in Dubai and Abu Dhabi, such as the University of Dubai or Khalifa University, are generally more experienced in handling dependent visa requests.

 Always check the latest requirements with official sources like the GDRFA Dubai or ICP UAE (Federal Authority for Identity and Citizenship), as these agencies govern visa rules in different emirates.